-The Indexed Participation Rate for each ring is applied to the National Participation Rates by age cohort in order to calculate the Relative Participation Rate for each of the rings in the region.
+The Indexed Participation Rate was applied to the National Participation Rate, by age cohort, in order to calculate the Relative Participation Rate for each of the rings in the region.
 For example, considering the 10 mile ring, the average person in the 60 to 64 cohort is projected to golf 3.2 rounds per year, compared to 2.5 and 2.9 rounds per year for the 25 mile and 50 mile ring, respectively.
 The chart below outlines the participation rates for all the age cohorts in relation to the proposed course: